Perth, Western Australia:

 The cloudy white mineral would be one of the feldspar group of minerals.
 The clear light coloured mineral would be quartz (silicon dioxide, silica, SiO2).
 I'm guessing that the black minerals would belong to the pyroxine or amphibole groups, and some of the black pieces could be tourmaline.
 I'd be pretty sure that there would be some biotite mica in there too.

-Could the spheres have grown from the outside inward?
+Could the black spherical parts within the stone sphere have grown from the outside inward?

 In a crystallising (solidifying) magma the more basic minerals crystallise out (in this case the pyroxenes and amphiboles) before the more acidic minerals (feldspars and quartz).